 - Vitamin D2 has less affinity for VDR (vitamin D receptor) and shorter shelf life in your body, than vitamin D3.

 It is well established that most commercial calcium supplements taken singularly do more harm than good and a balance of composite nutrition is essential for optimum bone health.
-Unived’s CalDveg contains a balanced dosage of all the elements necessary for your bones including 500mg organic algae calcium, 33mg organic algal magnesium, 400 I.U. plant-based vitamin D3 & 50mcg vitamin K2-7 and other trace minerals.
+Unived’s CalDveg contains a balanced dosage of all the elements necessary for your bones including 500mg organic algae calcium, 85mg magnesium from organic algae magnesium & sea minerals, 30mg vitamin C, 600 I.U. plant-based vitamin D3 & 50mcg vitamin K2-7 and other trace minerals.

-Compared to other calcium supplements, CalDveg is a vegan calcium source that is more bio-available and made for maximum absorption and utilization.
+Compared to other calcium supplements, CalDveg is a vegan calcium source that is more bio-available and made for maximum absorption and utilisation.

 What is CalDveg